Arantxamorcillo2/arantxamorcillo.github.io/content/portfolio/ofs-aw16-runway.md

 +++

-We had the pleasure to be part of Oxford Fshion Studio runway as part of London Fashion Week AW17
+We had the pleasure to be part of Oxford Fashion Studio runway as part of London Fashion Week AW16

 <!--more-->

-{{< vimeo 157128407 >}}
+{{< vimeo id="157128407?autoplay=1">}}